Daki-15/Adventure-Game/README.md

 - Player registration and game start functionality.
 - Interaction with different game scenarios (e.g., exploring a cave or entering a house).
 - Outcome based on player choices (e.g., acquiring items, winning or losing encounters).
-- Persistent player data storage using an in-memory dictionary.
+- Persistent player data storage using MongoDB.

 ## Prerequisites